These six women left their mark in World Literature.

 Fulbert has had enough and takes his revenge.
 He hires a criminal that sneaks into Abelard’s house at night and castrates him with a knife.

 In the aftermath, both Heloise and Abelard renounce the world and go into monasteries.

-For twelve years they loose contact.
+For twelve years they lose contact.
 Then they start corresponding.

 Li Qingzhao.
 China, 1084 – c.
 1155.

-Li is considered China’s greatest poetess, and her work has been inspiring both poets and romantics for the last 1,000 years.
+Li is considered China’s greatest poetess.
+Her work has been inspiring both poets and romantics for the last 1,000 years.